ubaimaging/PhasorPy/README.md

 ### Phasor and Pseudocolor representation

 Obtain the phasor plot.
-From the average intensity image users can obtain the cutoff intensity in orther to clean up the background.
-Having a much cleaer phasor representation.
+From the average intensity image users can obtain the cutoff intensity in order to remove the background.

-Its also allows users to get the pseudocolor RGB image rom the phasor, with three components.
+Its also allows users to get the pseudocolor RGB image from the phasor, using three components.

 ![fig1](https://github.com/bschuty/PhasorPy/blob/main/Figures/Figure_1.png)